 We believe in promoting the emotional, financial, social and physical wellbeing of our people to help them thrive.
 Our business units offer effective local wellbeing programmes.
+But the revision of the 'Our effective local wellbeing programmes.
 But the revision of the 'Our World, Our Future' strategy was the perfect time to focus on this area by developing a global approach to wellbeing.
 In 2019, we started building this global approach with a cross-departmental group of People, Safety and Sustainability and Impact teams.
 The work was based on employee feedback and leadership perspectives.